Posted 3 months ago

 2 Tbsp chopped fresh basil

-Place chopped vegetables and mushrooms in a large mixing bowl.
+Place chopped vegetables and mushrooms in large mixing bowl.
 Toss with oil and salt and pepper, if using, to coat evenly.
 Add vegetables to a grill basket and grill over medium heat for 15 minutes or until vegetables are fork tender.
 If you don’t have a grill, spread vegetables evenly over 1-2 baking sheets and roast for 20 minutes at 400°F, stirring after 10 minutes.

-While vegetables are cooking, bring balsamic vinegar to a boil in a small saucepan.
+While vegetables are cooking, bring balsamic vinegar to a boil in small saucepan.
 Reduce heat to medium/low and let vinegar simmer for 10-15 minutes, stirring occasionally.
 The reduction is done when vinegar has thickened enough to lightly coat the spoon.
-Let the balsamic glaze cool (at room temperature or in the fridge); it will continue to thicken as it cools.
+Let the balsamic glaze cool (at room temperature or in fridge); it will continue to thicken as it cools.

 To serve, drizzle glaze over roasted veggies and garnish with chopped fresh basil.